bradparker/bradparker.com/site/content/posts/2020-01-27-getting-close-to-the-conceptual-metal.md

 pair a b = \c -> c a b
 ```

 Is this equivalent to `(,)`?
 How might we tell?
 One way might be to write a function which converts `(,)`s into `Pair`s and one which converts `Pair`s into `(,)`s.
 Then, given those two functions, we should be able to observe that their composition doesn't _do_ anything.
-Or put another way: given these two functions:
+Or put another way: for these two functions:

 ```haskell
 from :: (a, b) -> Pair a b